vguhesan/MyThinkPondSource/content/about/_index.markdown

 &nbsp;

 > This blog is a "labor of love" for all things beautiful and interesting WRT technology, curiosity & learning.
-It is a neverending work in progress...
+It is a never ending work in progress...
 Always improved, always refined, ever growing...
 It is my journal!

 <br>